-Lightweight 70 denier ripstop gridcloth FR is ideal for diffusion lighting, photography and stage lighting.
+Lightweight 70 denier ripstop gridcloth Flame Retardant is ideal for diffusion lighting, photography and stage lighting.
 Manufacturers coat one side of ripstop gridcloth FR with polyurethane to make it very easy to work with.
 Indeed, 70 denier ripstop has very high water repellent and waterproof ratings and is available in a number of colors.
 We proudly offer this ideal diffusion material by the roll of 100 yards per color.

 Did you know?

 - Polyurethane coated nylon is made by adding a semi-liquid material to a fabric structure.

 - Manufacturers create urethane coated nylon – a stronger and more stable fabric compared to uncoated denier fabric.

 - Coated nylon fabrics are used in upholstery, luggage, bags and apparel.
 If used in apparel tiny holes are punched in the fabric to improve it’s breathability.

 Weight: 2.6 oz/sq yd

 Coating: 3/4 oz Polyurethane

 Finish: Durable Water Repellent, Win resistant, UV resistant